ibio-project/FluctuationTest_GLang_Rports/README.md

 ## generateTwoParam
 Input: m, d, and max.
-Output: The combined Luria-Delbrück and Poisson distribution from 0 to max with parameters m and lambda = m x d.
+Output: The combined Luria-Delbruck and Poisson distribution from 0 to max with parameters m and lambda = m x d.
 Command: generateTwoParam(m, d, max) This program requires the following programs to run: generateLD, generatePO.

 ## sampleLD
 Input: m, number of samples.
-Output: Random variables from the Luria-Delbrück distribution with parameter m.
+Output: Random variables from the Luria-Delbruck distribution with parameter m.
 Command: sampleLD(m, samples)
 This program requires the following program to run: generateLD.

 ## sampleTwoParam
 Input: m, number of samples.
-Output: Random variables from a combined Luria-Delbrück and Poisson distribution with parameters m and lambda = m x d.
+Output: Random variables from a combined Luria-Delbruck and Poisson distribution with parameters m and lambda = m x d.
 Command: sampleTwoParam(m, d, samples) This program requires the following programs to run: generateLD, generatePO, generateTwoParam.

 ## SSDScoreLD
 Input: data from fluctuation assay.
-Output: sum of the squared differences between the cumulative distribution of the data and the cumulative Luria-Delbrück distribution with parameter m determined from the data.
+Output: sum of the squared differences between the cumulative distribution of the data and the cumulative Luria-Delbruck distribution with parameter m determined from the data.
 Command: SSDScore(data) This program requires the following programs to run: findMLm, scoreData, generateLD.

 ## SSDScoreTwoParam
 Input: data from fluctuation assay.
-Output: sum of the squared differences between the cumulative distribution of the data and the cumulative combined Luria-Delbrück and Poisson distribution with parameters m and lambda = m x d determined from the data.
+Output: sum of the squared differences between the cumulative distribution of the data and the cumulative combined Luria-Delbruck and Poisson distribution with parameters m and lambda = m x d determined from the data.
 Command: SSDScoreTwoParam(data)
 This program requires the following programs to run: findMLmTwoParam, scoreDataTwoParam, generateLD, generatePO, generateTwoParam.